jonsyou/jonsyou/README.md

 - from Korea.
 - a Data Analyst.

+### It doesn't matter how slow you go.
+Just as long as you don't stop.

 <!--
 **jonsyou/jonsyou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.